Welcome to Web Concepts!

 Uniform Interface is based on a large and growing set of specifications.
 These specifications establish the shared concepts that providers and consumers of Web services can rely on.
 Web Concepts is providing an overview of these concepts and of the specifications defining them.

-The best way to explore Web Concepts is to use one of these two starting points:
+The best way to explore Web Concepts is to use one of these starting points:

-- Specifications, listing 243 specifications in 6 specification series (JSON)
+- Exploring the Specifications, listing 273 specifications in 6 specification series (JSON)